gvwilson/thirdbit/src/fiction/madica/index.md

 She thought furiously for a moment.
 "Can you make yourself invisible?" she asked.

-"Of course not," the dinosaur snapped.
+"Of course not," the snarkasaurus snapped.
 "If I did that,
 how would I ever find the switch to make myself visible again?"